kelzenberg/devops-app-infra/ProjectTracker.md

        --> Database
 - [ ] create new Github token for local agent
 - [ ] register Github local agent
+- [ ] document on how to add a self-hosted runner for this project
 - [ ] inject `API_KEY_*` into deployment
 - [ ]
 - [ ] relevant services (VCS, CI/CD, App, Monitoring) accessible via FQDN